Coronavirus Whistleblower Dies From The Disease In China

 Among the outpouring of grief, some asked for accountability and transparency surrounding his treatment and the larger picture of authorities' response to the virus.

-The topics "Wuhan government owes Dr. Li Wenliang an apology," and "We want freedom of speech," soon began to trend on Weibo, before being deleted, CNN reported.
+The topics "Wuhan government owes Dr. Li Wenliang an apology" and "We want freedom of speech" soon began to trend on Weibo, before being deleted, CNN reported.

 In a now-deleted interview with Beijing Youth Daily in late January, Li said that the report on SARS is not entirely accurate, although he didn't mean to be misleading.
 He also didn't mean to spread the information widely.

-Note: An earlier version of this story mistakenly said Li Wenliang's death was reported on social media by the hospital treating him on Thursday.
-It was reported early Friday local time.